-Frequently Asked Questions (FAQs) on Economic Impact Payments and the Treasury Offset Program
+Frequently Asked Questions (FAQs) on the Recovery Rebate Credit and the Treasury Offset Program (TOP)

-The Treasury Offset Program (TOP), which collects delinquent federal nontax and state debts, has prepared the following frequently asked questions (FAQs) to address debtor inquiries regarding whether and to what extent the advance payments of the Recovery Rebate Credit (i.e., the Economic Impact Payments) can be offset.
+TOP, which collects delinquent federal and state debts, has prepared the following frequently asked questions (FAQs) to address debtor inquiries regarding whether and to what extent the advance payments of the Recovery Rebate Credit (i.e., the Economic Impact Payments) can be offset.

 Economic Impact Payments under the Coronavirus Response and Relief Supplemental Appropriations Act of 2021:

-No, the second round of Economic Impact Payments, authorized by the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, are not subject to offset for any reason through TOP.
+No, the Economic Impact Payments, authorized by the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, are not subject to offset for any reason through TOP.

 Economic Impact Payments under the CARES Act:

-The first round of Economic Impact Payments under the CARES Act can be offset through TOP only to collect delinquent child support obligations that have been referred by the state to TOP.
+The Economic Impact Payment under the CARES Act can be offset through TOP only to collect delinquent child support obligations that have been referred by the state to TOP.

-Your entire Economic Impact Payment under the CARES Act can be offset, up to the amount of your child support debt.
+Your entire Economic Impact Payment authorized by the CARES Act can be offset, up to the amount of your child support debt.

 If you are receiving your Economic Impact Payment Payment authorized by the CARES Act jointly with your spouse and only the spouse owes the child support debt, you can file an injured spouse form with the IRS.
 Please visit the IRS website at https://www.irs.gov/forms-pubs/about-form-8379 to file your claim.

 If you have questions regarding whether you owe a child support debt that has been referred to TOP, you can call the TOP Interactive Voice Response (IVR) system at 800-304-3107.

 These questions, and others, can be answered by visiting the IRS website at www.irs.gov/newsroom/recovery-rebate-credit and www.irs.gov/newsroom/economic-impact-payments-what-you-need-to-know.

 If you have questions about the collection of your federal tax debt, please visit IRS at https://www.irs.gov/coronavirus.